tlohmar/DedicatedNetworks/README.md

 ## Release Information

+Note: Please be aware that the project will have frequent updates to the main branch.
+There are no compatibility guarantees associated with code in any branch, including main, until a new release is created.
+For example, changes may be reverted before a release is created.
+For best results, use the latest public release.

 The repository has no (pre)releases yet, work in progress is within the main branch.

 <!-- Optional: an explicit listing of the latest (pre-)release with additional information, e.g. links to the API definitions -->
 <!-- In addition use/uncomment one or multiple the following alternative options when becoming applicable -->
 <!-- Pre-releases of this sub project are available in https://github.com/camaraproject/DedicatedNetworks/releases -->
 <!-- The latest public release is available here: https://github.com/camaraproject/DedicatedNetworks/releases/latest -->
 <!-- For changes see [CHANGELOG.md](https://github.com/camaraproject/DedicatedNetworks/blob/main/CHANGELOG.md) -->

 ## Contributing
 * Meetings are held virtually <!-- for new API families request a meeting link from the LF admin team or replace the information with the existing meeting information (of the API family) -->